akaalias/clojure-scribbles/README.md

 # clojure-scribbles

-A Clojure library designed to ... well, that part is up to you.
+A few experiments learning Clojure, mostly recursive functions inspired by "The Little Schemer."

 ## Usage

-FIXME
+### Test

+All tests are written in-line using the `with-test` macro.
+Run with `lein test`

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Alexis Rondeau

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.